Our Qs. Andrew's As. RIGHT NOW.

 AE: UConn sits 10-2 coming into league play, with one great win (over Michigan State), two hard-fought losses against really good teams (vs. NC State and vs. New Mexico), and a bunch of wins that look closer than they should have been: by 6 over an awful Wake Forest team, in double OT vs. Quinnipiac, by 8 against New Hampshire at home.
 Were those just early-season hiccups, or signs of trouble?

 TUB: I think it's a product of UConn's roster.
-The Huskies were decimated by early NBA entrants (Alex Oriakhi and Roscoe Smith), especially in the front court.
+The Huskies were decimated by early NBA entrants (Jeremy Lamb and Andre Drummond) and transfers (Alex Oriakhi and Roscoe Smith), especially in the front court.
 That means UConn can struggle in slow-paced games that turn on battles down low.
 Conversely, if the Huskies can force turnovers and score in transition (like they did against Michigan State) they do well.
 They do especially well if they start connecting from long distance, but if their shooters get cold, they're going to struggle.

 AE: I looked at Shabazz Napier's stats on KenPom, and then I looked at Kemba Walker's, and I realized: it's happening again, isn't it?
 Have you already busted out "WE HAVE SHABAZZ AND YOU DON'T" on Twitter?